Quantitative disorder effects in low-dimensional spin systems: Discussion and open problems

 We proceed to discuss the spin systems with continuous symmetry of Section~\ref{sec:continuous symmetry results}.
 Exponential decay in the high-temperature regime ($\beta\ll 1$) again follows in all dimensions~\cite{van1994disagreement, gielis1995uniqueness}.
 This is also expected in the strong disorder regime ($\lambda\gg1$); see~\cite{feldman2000nonexistence} for the zero-temperature case.
 The interest is thus in the low-temperature and weak disorder regime.
-While naively one might expect exponential decay to hold in the sub-critical dimensions $d = 2, 3$, arguments have been given both for~\cite{3R, 180R} and against~\cite{83R, 99R} this possibility in the physics literature.
+One might expect exponential decay to hold in the sub-critical dimensions $d = 2,3$, and arguments have been given both in favor~\cite{3R, 180R} and, in the three dimensional case, against~\cite{83R, 99R} this possibility in the physics literature.
 Power-law decay would imply a transition of the Berezinskii–Kosterlitz–Thouless type~\cite{berezinskii1971destruction, berezinskii1972destruction, kosterlitz1972long, KT, FrSp} as the temperature or disorder strength varies and would thus be of great interest.

 {\bf Higher-order continuous symmetries:} The form of continuous-symmetry that the spin $O(n)$ model enjoys is that its formal Hamiltonian